Oracle AVG Function

 Notice that we used the ROUND() function to return the average standard cost rounded to 2 decimal places.

-You can also use multiple AVG() functions in the same query.
+You can also use multiple AVG() functions within the same query.
 For example, the following statement calculates the averages of standard costs and list prices:

 SELECT